sorted-bits/quantumhub-app/content/docs/Development/Create a simple sensor/_index.md

 {{< callout type="info" >}}
 **Really basic example**
-This example is really basic and only shows the absolute basics of how to create a simple sensor.
+This example is really simple and only shows the absolute basics of how to create a sensor.
+This device will publish a random temperature value every 5 seconds.
 {{< /callout >}}

 ## Prerequisites